TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/MAIL.rst

    Setting a valid SMTP domain can be achieved by setting :confval:`transport_smtp_domain` in the :file:`LocalConfiguration.php`.
-   This will set the given domain to the EsmtpTransport agent an send the correct EHLO-command to the relay-server.
+   This will set the given domain to the EsmtpTransport agent and send the correct EHLO-command to the relay-server.

    **Configuration Example for GSuite:**